-Top 10 Movies about New Orleans
+Top 10 New Orleans Movies

-Top 10 Movies about New Orleans
+about New Orleans

 New Orleans, Louisiana is a popular movie location for many Hollywood films earning Louisiana the new reputation as “Hollywood South.”
 Filmmakers have used NOLA as a backdrop for epic novels penned here, stories of the blues and jazz music that originated here, the final destination on a road trip, and for its historic 19th century buildings and cemeteries that add an air of mystery.